Driftpile man wins $100,000 |

 The winnings will find their way toward the purchase of a new truck and paying some bills, he says.

 The Driftpile First Nations man picked up his winning ticket on the day of the draw – Jan.
-27 – at High Prairie Super A. He won his $100,000 prize by matching the five cards drawn on the nightly draw.
+27 – at High Prairie Wholesale Market.
+He won his $100,000 prize by matching the five cards drawn on the nightly draw.

 Ward is not the only lucky winner in the region.
-George Grey, of Atikameg, won $10,000 on his SUPER CASH ticket.
+George Grey, of Atikameg, also recently won $10,000 on his SUPER CASH ticket.

 Grey purchased the ticket at K.A.N.’s General Store in Red Earth Creek.

-The Western Canada Lottery Corporation’s website provided no further details of Grey’s win.
+The Western Canada Lottery Corporation’s website provided no further details of Grey’s win, including the date of his win and claim.